 ULTRA was the code name given in 1940 to the British security classification denoting the new, highly secret intelligence produced by the decryption of intercepted German radio messages enciphered in the ENIGMA machine cipher.

-An Enigma has just been added to the displays in the Australian War Memorial’s Second World Gallery.
+An Enigma is on display in the Australian War Memorial’s Second World War Gallery.

 - Photographs of the Enigma machine